UFC 22: Only One Can be Champion: Predictions & Analysis

 A few statistical edges stand out.
 Waterman throws significantly more leather — a 7.2 sig. strike per minute gap.
 Waterman is far more active with takedowns, averaging 4.5 more per 15 minutes.
 Waterman has tighter striking defense, making opponents miss more often.

 The Pick: Ron Waterman over Tim Lajcik.
-We're leaning Waterman here at 75%, a solid but not overwhelming edge.
+The model is firm on this one: Waterman at 81%.

 Jeremy Horn vs Jason Godsey